 Unfortunately the erosion continued and we seem to have lost some of our antiquities out to sea.
 These antiquities are invaluable as they show us the history of fishing in Iceland during this period.

 At Gufuskálar you cannot help but notice the very tall long wave radio mast.
-It is called Lóranstöðin - the Loren C mast and was erected in 1959 for the LORAN C localisation system.
-It was run by Póstur & sími until 1994 and is now one of two long-wave radio masts of RÚV, which is our state-owned radio and TV station.
+It is called Lóranstöðin - the Loren C mast and was erected in 1959 for the LORAN C localisation system and the USA coast guard and NATO.
+It was run by Póstur & sími and is now one of two long-wave radio masts of RÚV, which is our state-owned radio and TV station.
 The other mast is at Eiðar in East-Iceland.

 Kids in this area often practised swaying on ropes in the mast.
-Lóranstöðin is now the main training station for Slysavarnarfélagið Landsbjörg rescue forces and the Icelandic police and fire-brigade.
+Lóranstöðin has since 1997 been the main training station for Slysavarnarfélagið Landsbjörg rescue forces and the Icelandic police and fire-brigade.

 The Loren C mast was the highest mast of its kind in Western Europe, now the second highest, and the highest structure in Iceland at 412 metres.
 The mast is a guyed radio mast and looks quite majestic.